jcjollant/gakneeboard/README.md

 I couldn't find anything I liked, so I scratched my own itch.

 # BUGS
-* You can deselect all options in runway orientation
-* ALL runways mode spills over tile height
 * Multitower airport stuggle : CYVR is not showing a frequency

 # TODO